IBM-Bluemix-Docs/mobilepush/push_step_2.md

 1. Open your IBM Cloud catalog and then click the {{site.data.keyword.mobilepushfull}} service instance you have created.
 2. Click **Manage** > **Configure**.
 3. Choose either of the following options:
-	- For Android: Select **Mobile** and then update the GCM/FCM Push Credentials tab with the Sender ID/Project number and API Key.
+	- For Android: Select **Mobile** and then update the FCM Push Credentials tab with the Sender ID/Project number and API Key.
 	- For Google Chrome Apps & Extensions: Select **Web** and then update the Chrome Apps and Extensions tab with the Sender ID/Project number and API Key.
 4. Click **Save**.
 The Push Notifications service is now configured.